All About the Remix

 In other words, the whole endeavor involved tinkering with the original instrumental track without replacing it completely.
 It really wasn’t until the 1990s when remix producers routinely created their own instrumental tracks from scratch.
 Keep in mind record companies started out promoting extended remixes of dance singles or at least up-tempo songs.
 And once the remix field expanded to cover non-dance recordings and ballads, there was no choice but to produce a substantially different instrumental track.

 Beyond dance clubs and the occasional mix shows on the radio, the 12-inch vinyl single and CD maxi-single will always have a special meaning to dance music fans and collectors.
-The first time a dance remix connected with mainstream audience was in 1996 when Todd Terry’s remix of Everything but the Girl’s “Missing” went all the way to No. 2 in the U.S. The Bayside Boys remix of “Macarena” made it a monster hit later that year.
+The first time a dance remix connected with mainstream audience was in 1994 when Ben Liebrand’s remix of The 4 Seasons’ “December 1963 (Oh, What a Night)” became a top 15 hit in the U.S. Two unusual things about this remix: 1) This was actually a reissue of Liebrand’s 1988 handiwork and 2) the original, dance-leaning version was already a No. 1 hit in 1976.
+The first time a dance remix crossed over from nothing was in 1996 when Todd Terry’s remix of Everything but the Girl’s “Missing” went all the way to No. 2 stateside.
+The Bayside Boys remix of “Macarena” made it a monster hit later that year.
 Cedric Gervais’ remix of “Summertime Sadness” gave Lana Del Rey her first top 10 hit in 2013.
 Felix Jaehn’s remix of OMI’s “Cheerleader” became an international hit two years later.
 SeeB’s remix of “I Took a Pill in Ibiza” helped revive Mike Posner’s career, including a Grammy nomination for song of the year.

 Inspired by Jamaican dub music, the dub remix surfaced in Europe and North America by the early 1980s.
 Record companies released dub versions of Soft Cell’s “Tainted Love/Where Did Our Love Go” (simply titled “Tainted Dub”), Yaz’s “Situation,” ABC’s “The Look of Love,” and Thompson Twins’ “Lies.”
 And what was on the B-side of Madonna’s debut 12-inch single?
 The dub version of “Everybody.”
 With most of the original vocals removed, the dub remix was supposed to signal a more experimental and radical production.